• Skip to primary navigation

 Be quite clear in your mind about what you are looking for.
 I would be looking for my horse to stand back on the other side of the stable when I asked, relaxed and waiting for me to put his feed in the feeder.

-Use the smallest and gentlest of the gestures that I showed you in The Sixth Key video to ask your horse to stand back and wait while you approach the door with their feed.
+Use the smallest and gentlest of the gestures that I showed you in the video about gentle leadership around food, to ask your horse to stand back and wait while you approach the door with their feed.

 Gestures like moving your hand, waving the stick in a fan pattern, sweeping the stick gently from side to side, on the ground in front of you.